bloominstituteoftechnology/auth-iii/README.md

 }
 ```

-* _Notice_ you'll be sending this up to the server on the header.
-Eventually we could write a mechanism into our server to accept this via header, query string or req.body.
-* If your token is valid, you'll get a list of the sent back that are in the system.
+* If your token is valid, you'll get a list of the users stored in the database.

-## Stretch Problem
+## Assignment

-Build the entire client from scratch and duplicate this functionality.
-This is a great exercise to solidify your React/Redux chops!
+Build a React client to connect to the provided server.

+* add client side routes and components for `signup`, `sigin` and showing a list of `users` stored in the database.
+* the `/signup` route should provide a form to gather username and password for the user and make a POST request to the `/api/register` route on the API.
+If the user is created successfully, take the returned token, save it to the browser's local storage and redirect the user to the `/users` route.
+* the `/signin` route should provide a form to gather username and password for the user and make a POST request to the `/api/login` route on the API.
+Upon successful login, persist the returned token to the browser's local storage and redirect the user to the `/users` route.
+* the `/users` route should read the token from local storage and make a GET request to the `/api/users` route on the API attaching the token as the value of the `Authorization` header.
+* provide a button to sign out that will remove the token from local storage.
+* add any extra functionality to make the application more user friendly.